erwrow/bfp/README.md

 This code has two functions, the one with the button (the crappy one) and the other that calculates the width of the string (this one, i did it by counting the pixels of each letter, upper case and lower case).

-In the future i wil make prettier buttons, but for now this is all.
+In the future i will make prettier buttons, but for now this is all.